pqrs/rssnotifier/README.md

 ## License

-This project and all repositories used are licensed under the MIT License except for [**facebook/php-graph-sdk**](https://github.com/facebook/php-graph-sdk) - see the [LICENSE](LICENSE) file for details.
+This project and all repositories used are licensed under the [MIT License](LICENSE) except for [**facebook/php-graph-sdk**](https://github.com/facebook/php-graph-sdk).

-Please see the Facebook SDK for PHP (v5) [license file](https://github.com/facebook/php-graph-sdk/blob/master/LICENSE) here for more information.
+Please see the Facebook SDK for PHP (v5) [license file](https://github.com/facebook/php-graph-sdk/blob/master/LICENSE) for more information.